chichinabo/pg-popyramids/README.md

 # pg_popyramids
-Combine this postgres extension with pg_chichinabo_dw to store and analyze population pyramids.
+Combine this postgres extension with pg_dw to work with population pyramids.